 There are a number of things that go into caring for your child’s teeth.
-You know the obvious ones: brushing, flossing, regular exams, and preventative cleanings.
+You know the obvious ones: brushing, flossing, regular exams, and preventative teeth cleaning.
 But there are a few other ways you can care for their teeth that you might not be aware of, such as:

 - Dental Sealants